No perching allowed

 —

-Oliver Twardowski brazenly ignored the upside down rule with this rotation.
+Oliver Twardowski brazenly ignored the upside-down rule.

 I like it, but there’s no need for the branding fluff.
 It smacks of retrofitting a needless concept onto a logo that simply looked good.